If you want the look of hardwood floors, tile or stone without the hassle of a complicated installation, laminate flooring may be your solution.

 • Difficult to scratch or

-Warranties: Laminate flooring manufactuers offer attractive warranties, some as long as 50 years.
+Warranties: Laminate flooring manufacturers offer attractive warranties, some as long as 50 years.
 If you have children, pets or you plan to stay in your home for many years, warranties ensure you get maximum use out of your flooring.